 Ryanair is one of the largest low-cost airlines in the world based out of Dublin, Ireland.
-It has 37 bases and has an intricate network of more than 950 routes across 26 airlines.
-It carries around 66 million passengers a year.
-From London Stansted Airport fly anywhere from Krakow to Rome to Madrid to Salzburg and more!
+It has 37 bases and has an intricate network of more than 950 routes across 28 countries in Europe, plus Morocco.
+In 2013, Ryanair was the largest European airline in terms of scheduled passengers carried.
+From London Stansted Airport, catch cheap flights to Rome, Krakow, Madrid, Salzburg and beyond!

 - IATA code: FR

 Ryanair was founded in 1985 by an Irish tour operator and business man.
 The airline began operations with just one aircraft with cheap flights to London from Waterford.
 The second route added to the network was from Dublin to Luton International Airport, a route that competed with Aer Lingus and British Airways.
 In 1991 the airline’s “no frills” style was implemented.
 This meant fast turn-around times, no business class, standard aircrafts and limited catering.
 Ryanair launched routes to regional airports instead of major ones to cut costs.
 The low cost idea caught on in Europe and Ryanair came out on top.
 Year by year Ryanair has slowly started to take over European skies, flying to more destinations than ever at the lowest prices possible.

 Travel with Ryanair: practical information